 - Includes the latest trend on training requirements for the agro-food industry

 - Highlights new technical skills and profiles of modern food scientists and technologists for professional development

-- New chapters covering topics on collaboration, entrepreneurship, Big Data, and the Internet of Things
+- Covers topics on collaboration, entrepreneurship, Big Data and the Internet of Things

 Food engineers, foods scientists and nutrition researchers working food applications and food processing as well as those who are interested in the development of innovative products.
 Could be used as a textbook and/or ancillary reading in under-graduates and post-graduate level multi-discipline courses dealing with food science, technology and nutrition, as well as food engineering

 - No. of pages:

 - 1st October 2021

 Dr. Galanakis is an interdisciplinary scientist.
 He is the research and innovation director of Galanakis Laboratories (Chania, Greece) and the coordinator of the Food Waste Recovery Group of the ISEKI-Food Association (Vienna, Austria).
 He serves as an expert evaluator and monitor of international and regional funded programs and proposals, whereas he is an editorial board member and subject editor of Food and Bioproducts Processing and Food Research International.
 He has edited nine books and published ~100 articles